jiaxinwoo/AVS_feature_data/README.md

 # AVS_feature_data
 This repository shares the feature and other data of the ad-hoc video search.
 Currently, it has the data of three datasets: IACC.3, V3C1 and V3C2.
 For each video clip, we provide the frame-level feature.
 Please refer to video2frames.txt to find the corresponding frames for a video clip.
-For example a video clip shot35903_7 in IACC.3 dataset has six frames extracted features and the format looks like this:'shot35903_7': ['shot35903_7_0', 'shot35903_7_75', 'shot35903_7_150', 'shot35903_7_225', 'shot35903_7_300', 'shot35903_7_375'].
+For example a video clip shot35903_7 in IACC.3 dataset has six frames extracted features and the format looks like this: 'shot35903_7': ['shot35903_7_0', 'shot35903_7_75', 'shot35903_7_150', 'shot35903_7_225', 'shot35903_7_300', 'shot35903_7_375'].
 Each frame corresponds to a npy file (e.g., shot35903_7_0.npy under the npy folder of the feature file).

 ## **IACC.3 dataset**